 After finishing military service I attended UCLA's School of Theatre, Film, and Television where I completed my Bachelor's degree in Theatre with an emphasis in Acting.

 I currently spend my time between Brooklyn and my former hometown in Colorado.
-Besides performing in, writing, and producing film and theatre, I am also the Artistic Director of Unit J, a performance space in the Bushwick neighborhood of Brooklyn, owner of 2nd Anderson Productions, and Festival Director of Cinema338, a shorts festival highlighting New York City filmmakers.
+Besides performing in, writing, and producing film and theatre, I am also the Artistic Director of Unit J, a performance space in the Bushwick neighborhood of Brooklyn, owner of 2nd Anderson Productions, Festival Director of Cinema338, a shorts festival highlighting New York City filmmakers, and fix old Volvos because they’re cool.

 Latest Project: